Trade Mark Registration: Answers to the Top 21 Frequently Asked Questions

 What can be registered as a trade mark?

 The vast majority of trade mark applications are for words, logos or a combination of both.
 Some logos do not have words, e.g. the Nike tick.
 Trade marks can be registered the UK, Europe-wide or internationally.

-Registration of your trade mark is likely to refused if it is descriptive, generic in relation to the service provided, is offensive or misleading
+Registries are likely to refuse your trade mark if it is descriptive, generic in relation to the service provided, is offensive, or is misleading

 Does registration at Companies House protect a trade mark from being copied by others?